Frequently Asked Questions

 How can I ensure that eco Cremation & Burial Services Inc. is in good standing?

-Contacting the Board of Funeral Services will allow you verify that eco is in good standing.
-As a former embalming examiner for the Board of Funeral Services and a licensed funeral director since 2003, the Board of Funeral Services will be able to verify all of Nathan and eco’s information for you.
+Contacting the Bereavement Authority of Ontario will allow you verify that eco is in good standing.
+As a former embalming examiner for the Board of Funeral Services and a licensed funeral director since 2003, the Bereavement Authority of Ontario will be able to verify all of Nathan and eco’s information for you.
 We have nothing to hide, and we are proud of our record.

 What makes eco more eco-friendly as a funeral home?

-eco is the first funeral home in Ontario offering a full suite of more environmentally sustainable services and products, from less harmful chemical treatment of the body, to biodegradable caskets and urns. eco’s licensed facility was also created using 90% repurposed materials in the belief that we do not need to impact the environment to operate a successful business.
+eco is a leading funeral home in Ontario offering a full suite of more environmentally sustainable services and products, from less harmful chemical treatment of the body, to biodegradable caskets and urns. eco’s licensed facility was also created using 90% repurposed materials in the belief that we do not need to impact the environment to operate a successful business.

 Why is eco less expensive than other funeral homes?